MattSegal/devblog/content/simple-django-deployment-3.md

-Title: Simple Django Deployments part three: deploy code
+Title: Simple django deployment part three: deploy code
 Description: How to get your Django code running on the server
 Slug: simple-django-deployment-3
 Date: 2020-04-19 15:00
 Category: Django

-# Deploy Django to server

 We've got our server set up, and our Django code is ready.
 Now we can actually deploy Django to our server.